thomasgalliker/Plugin.FirebasePushNotifications/README.md

 - Import the collection in postman.
 - Adjust the variables, especially the `project_id` and the `fcm_token` accordingly.
-- Authenticate each call by selecting the Auth Type "Firebase Cloud Messaging API (Oauth 2.0)".
+- Get a Bearer authentication token either by selecting the Auth Type "Firebase Cloud Messaging API (Oauth 2.0)" or by creating it manually via https://developers.google.com/oauthplayground (see this [youtube video](https://www.youtube.com/watch?v=PYfpBwupoMQ)).
-- Press "Authorize" and enter the credentials of a user which is allowed to send FCM messages for the configured FCM project.

 ### Options
 > *to be documented*